genomic-medicine-sweden/gms_16S/README.md

    to install Nextflow itself and also to manage software within pipelines.
    Please only use it within pipelines as a last resort.
 See [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles)).
-4. Add you samples to an input file e.g., `sample_sheet.csv`.
+4. Add your samples to an input file e.g., `sample_sheet.csv`.
 See examples.
 5. gunzip all gzipped files in the database directory (`assets/databases/emu_database`)
 6. gunzip all gzipped files in the krona/taxonomy directory